 The Eight Phases of EMDR Therapy

-EMDR is an evidence-based, well-researched therapy that unfolds over eight carefully structured phases.
+EMDR is an proven, well-researched therapy that unfolds over eight carefully structured phases.
 Often, people think EMDR is only about the bilateral stimulation (like guided eye movements), but that’s just one part of the process.
-In reality, only a few phases involve this technique; the other phases are equally essential for fully processing trauma.
+In reality, only a few phases involve this technique; the other phases are equally important for fully processing trauma.

-The journey begins with building a foundation of trust and connection with your therapist.
+The journey begins with building a foundation of trust and connection with your EMDR therapist.
 Next, you’ll learn self-soothing techniques to help you feel safe and grounded during processing.
 From there, you and your therapist will explore your history to understand the roots of your experiences.
 Then, you’ll focus on specific traumatic memories and begin reprocessing them.
-In the final stages, you’ll work on integrating what you’ve learned, helping you move forward with renewed strength and resilience.
+In the final stages, you’ll integrate what you’ve learned, helping you move forward with renewed strength and resilience.

-More about the 8 phases below.
+Keep scrolling for more about the 8 phases.
 You can also watch an in-depth video of our EMDR therapists explaining the 8 phases of EMDR here.

 Healing your trauma transforms everything: your relationships, your health, your productivity, and your overall well-being.